 “Aye. ’Twas why I went on the battlefield and lists early.
 I had a family to feed.”

-“I find that quite commendable, that you did not abandon her.”
+“I find that quite commendable also, that you did not abandon them.”

 He nodded.
-“I was twenty at Agincourt, and granted it that very day.
-It was in need of repair, so I competed on the lists and bred my stud to build my coin chest, whilst my father turned Kyneward into a proper keep, villeins, crops, sheep, suchlike.”
+“I was twenty-one at Agincourt, and granted it that very day.
+It was in need of repair, so in between my knightly duties of battle, I competed on the lists and bred my stallion to build my coin chest, whilst my father turned Kyneward into a proper keep, villeins, crops, sheep, suchlike.”

 “How many servants?
 How many serfs or villeins?”